philipperemy/keras-tcn/README.md

 ## API

-After installation, the model can be imported like this:
+After installation, the out of the box (understand compiled Model on a regression or classification task here) can be imported and used like this:

 ```
 from tcn import tcn